PichiCoder/Youtube-vid-aud-downloader/README.md

 # Youtube-vid-aud-downloader
-Very modest script to download Video and/or Audio from a youtube link using pytube and moviepy libraries.
+Very modest script to download Videos and/or Audio from a youtube using pytube and moviepy.
+This is my first serious/"useful" project.
+I am aware that the code must have a lot to improve.
+Besides its not something new but i wanted to give it a try.
+It seemed doable despite my non-experience.
+I entered the programming world with python and i wanted to face a real and relatively-easy project, considering that i only know the basics and a bit more perhaps.